PaulBone/gfthings/README.md

 12.5mm.
 Use -s 0 for no scoop at the front at all, eg if you want to store larger items.

+If something you're storing is a tight fit try removing the stacking lip, and if it's still a tight fit, you can probably take 0.4mm off each wall:

+    gfbin --no-label -s 0 --no-lip --wall-thickness 0.8

 Magnet holes
 ------------